saucelabs/sauce-docs/docs/test-fairy/sdk/map-locations.md

 <TabItem value="ios">

-To record locations, all you need to do is call the static instance method `updateLocation` in the TestFairy class, passing in a collection of `CLLocations`.
+To record locations, call the static instance method `updateLocation` in the `TestFairy` class, passing in a collection of `CLLocations`.

 ```js
 NSArray<CLLocation *> *locations = ...